zztopper/fht_rx868/README.md

-# TempHygroRX868
+# FHT-RX868

-Receiver for data of wireless weather sensors with RX868 and Raspberry Pi.
+Receiver for data of wireless thermostat ELV FHT8V with RX868 and Raspberry Pi.

-The software controls the ELV RX868 rf 868.35 MHz receiver module to read and decode data of wireless weather sensores.
+The software controls the ELV RX868 rf 868.35 MHz receiver module to read and decode data of wireless thermostat

-The communication protocol is compatible to ELV sensors like the S 300 and ASH 2200 and self-made sensors based on the [TempHygroTX868 arduino library][TempHygroTX868].

 ## Prerequisites